Amateur sports

-Amateur sports are sports in which participants engage largely or entirely without remuneration.
+Amateur sports are sports in which participants generally compete without receiving payment for their participation.
 The distinction is made between amateur sporting participants and professional sporting participants, who are paid for the time they spend competing and training.
-In the majority of sports which feature professional players, the professionals will participate at a higher standard of play than amateur competitors, as they can train full-time without the stress of having another job.
-The majority of worldwide sporting participants are amateurs.
+In many sports which feature professional players, professionals generally compete at a higher level than amateur competitors, although the distinction is not universal.
+Most people who participate in sports worldwide do so at a non-professional level.

-Sporting amateurism was a zealously guarded ideal in the 19th century, especially among the upper classes, but faced steady erosion throughout the 20th century with the continuing growth of pro sports and monetisation of amateur and collegiate sports, and is now strictly held as an ideal by fewer and fewer organisations governing sports, even as they maintain the word "amateur" in their titles.
+Amateurism was a strongly defended ideal in 19th-century sport, particularly among the upper and middle classes, but it declined during the 20th century as professional sport and commercialisation expanded with the continuing growth of professional sport and the increasing commercialisation of amateur and collegiate sports, and is now retained as a principle by relatively few sports-governing organisations, even though some organisations continue to use the word "amateur" in their names or titles.